 On Investiture Hill has been written for one reason, and one reason only – to correct an error.

-An error of omission if you like, or perhaps one of simple oversight, but an error nonetheless; inasmuch as no historian, nor any writer that I am aware of, has previously compiled anything close to a definitive history of the Brynestyn estate, nor have they looked at the lives of those who lived there, those who worked there and the lives of those who were born there and even those who died there …. despite everything that they would require having been made available for anyone to discover – and then possess the will to narrate the story.
+An error of omission if you like, or perhaps one of simple oversight, but an error nonetheless; inasmuch as no historian, nor any writer that I am aware of, has previously compiled anything close to a definitive history of Bryn Estyn, nor have they looked at the lives of any of those who lived there, who worked there and those who were born there and those who died there …. despite everything that they would require having been made available for anyone to discover – and then possess the will to narrate the story.

-This will I hope, correct that error …. and a number of others’
+This book will I hope, correct that error …. and a number of others’